-Our firm has been representing injured claimants in our community since before the Industrial Commission and Bureau of Workers’ Compensation (BWC).
+Our firm has been representing injured claimants in our community since before the Industrial Commission and Bureau of Workers’ Compensation (BWC) were established.
 We are here to help guide you through the administrative procedure before these agencies.
 Schedule a free consultation with our firm in Lima, Ohio, today.
 We proudly serve the surrounding areas of Van Wert, Findlay, Kenton, and Wapakoneta.

 Injuries can have devastating medical and financial consequences for a worker and their family.
-During an injury paychecks can be cut off, medical bills accumulate and possibly cause an injured worker to sell their home.
-Employers may try to send you to a doctor of their choice, or a “hired doctor", who will say that your injury is mild and doesn’t require the treatment initially recommended by your doctor.
+During an injury, paychecks can be cut off, medical bills accumulate, and can possibly cause an injured worker to sell their home.
+Employers may try to send you to a doctor of their choice, or a “hired doctor," who will say that your injury is mild and doesn’t require the treatment initially recommended by your doctor.
 Our job is to make sure you are treated fairly throughout the entire process.

-The Bureau of Workers’ Compensation is an administrative agency that oversees claims, claim applications, and serves as a repository for claim documents.
-The Bureau can make some decisions pertaining to claims.
-Those decisions can be appealed to the Industrial Commission.
+The Bureau of Workers’ Compensation is an administrative agency that oversees claim application, claims, and serves as a repository for claim documents.
+The Bureaus has authority to make some decisions pertaining to your claim, however, those decisions may be appealed to the Industrial Commission.

 No matter which level your case requires, we are here to help you and to see that you are treated fairly.